 5xx response status codes as web request errors.
 However, it can happen that some unsuccessful HTTP codes do not in fact indicate an issue within your application.
 For example, sometimes the

 401 Unauthorized status code just shows that the user decided not to sign in.
 Another example is the

 429 Too Many Requests code, which can indicate throttling issues that are not caused by your application.

 To ignore certain HTTP status codes, configure which status codes should not be marked as errors.
 When creating an exclusion rule, you can either add individual HTTP status codes, such as

 401, or status code ranges, such as

 To create an exclusion rule

-From the application settings menu, go to Request errors.
+From the app settings, go to Request errors.